PDAL/PDAL/doc/tutorial/pcl_spec.rst

 .. seealso::

-    :ref:`filters.ground` implements support for this operation as a PDAL filter
+    :ref:`filters.pmf` implements support for this operation as a PDAL filter

 **Description**